ScottyMac52/MFDisplay/README.md

  - name="LMFD" opacity="1" width="885" height="700" xOffsetStart="101" xOffsetFinish="776" yOffsetStart="250" yOffsetFinish="900"
  - name="RMFD" opacity="1" width="885" height="700" xOffsetStart="903" xOffsetFinish="1576" yOffsetStart="250" yOffsetFinish="900"

     - The defaults for Left & Top in the shipped config matches my configuration which is that I have the following:
      - Main Monitor = 2560*1440
      - LMFD Monitor = 1024*768 positioned bottom right of Main Monitor
      - RMFD Monitor = 1024*768 positioned bottom right of the LMFD Monitor
     - This means that my total display area is 4608*1440 so my configurations for Left and Top are...
      - name="LMFD" left="2575" top="700"
      - name="RMFD" left="4250" top="700"

   - Modules
     - Each module entry, which starts with the markup <add moduleName...
 Can create as many named configurations underneath the markup <Configurations>.
 Each configuration can override any property that matches the name of a DefaultConfiguration.
 Each configuration can also be a brand new configuration for a module.
 An example of this is the CDU configuration for the A-10C:
-    - <add name="CDU" left="500" top="600" width="694" height="352" xOffsetStart="1" xOffsetFinish="694" yOffsetStart="1" yOffsetFinish="352" filename="DCS A10C CDU.jpg" opacity="1.0" />
+    - name="CDU" left="500" top="600" width="694" height="352" xOffsetStart="1" xOffsetFinish="694" yOffsetStart="1" yOffsetFinish="352" filename="DCS A10C CDU.jpg" opacity="1.0"

   - Configuration Options
     - xOffsetStart : X coord for the offset to use for the start of the horizontal cropping of an image